-Reference letters are completed by the referees using a web-based form, and the referees will be sent an email requesting that they complete the form as soon as you have paid the application fee and entered their personal information.
-While separate letters can be mailed directly to the department, we strongly encourage referees to use the web-based form.
+Reference letters are completed by the referees using a web-based form, and the referees will be sent an email requesting that they complete the form as soon as you have entered their personal information.
+We strongly encourage referees to use the web-based form.
 It is very easy to fill out, and does not require any documents to be downloaded and/or uploaded.